-Bosnia: Lobbying argument against new TPP Tuzla unit19.
-October 2016. / SEE Energy News
+Bosnia: Lobbying argument against new TPP Tuzla unit, SEE Energy News

 On several occasions the opposition has criticized the project for the construction of unit 7 at thermal power plant Tuzla, which is backed by the current Government of the Federation of Bosnia and Herzegovina (FBiH).
 Most recent critics come from the President of the Party for Bosnia and Herzegovina Amer Jerlagic, who considers that this is an expensive project which will cause the increase in the price of electricity by 32 %.